pvsr/CS470-EP/README.md

   to `out.html`
 * `./votecounter VOTEFILE -v list -s 80 -p -o out.html` to run an 80-seat list election with the same votefile
+* `./votecounter VOTEFILE -v list -s 80 -p -o out.html -t 8` to do the same with an 8% threshold to get any seats

 ## Votefiles
 A votefile is simply a record of votes, with some other optional information.